TYPO3-Solr/ext-solrgrouping/README.md

 Here we will further continue the development as a community project.
 Commercial Support can be purchased from [dkd Internet Service GmbH](http://www.dkd.de).

-# Documentation

-You can read our [documentation with examples](Documentation/Index.md) online.